shharrison/CodeSample/README.md

 # Sample Code

-This repository contains an unsupervised learning model for classifying an existing dataset of Arabic-language tweets about the Syrian civil war into eight content areas.
+This repository contains a supervised learning model for classifying an existing dataset of Arabic-language tweets about the Syrian civil war into eight content areas, allowing for the classification of future datasets.
 The report containing the code and the model's output can be found [here](https://github.com/shharrison/Sample-Code/blob/master/Code-Sample-1.md).

 The following libraries are required: